WasmEdge/wasmedge-anna-client/README.md

-# wasmedge-anna-driver
+# wasmedge-anna-client

-**wasmedge-anna-driver** is a Rust client for [anna-rs] based on [Tokio for WasmEdge](https://github.com/WasmEdge/tokio/tree/wasmedge).
+**wasmedge-anna-client** is a Rust client for [anna-rs] based on [Tokio for WasmEdge](https://github.com/WasmEdge/tokio/tree/wasmedge).
 It communicates with Anna routing nodes and KVS nodes via vanilla TCP connections instead of Zenoh.

 [anna-rs]: https://github.com/essa-project/anna-rs